 Quality of cabling and cable management

-High quality cables are expensive, and often clients decide that replacing them with cheaper local cables is “good enough”.
-The irony lies in the fact that often we invest in the “best” quality display device for a 10% improvement in performance, without realising that the invisible cables and switchers can have a greater impact.
+High-quality cables are expensive, and often clients decide that replacing them with cheaper local cables is “good enough”.
+The irony lies in the fact that often we invest in the “best” quality display device for a 10% improvement in performance, without realizing that the invisible cables and switchers can have a greater impact.
 Quite often, the quality of better displays is bottlenecked by a poor signal distribution system.
-Proper maintenance of the room infrastructure is also undermined by poor organisation of cables – which considerably increases down time if a problem occurs.
+Proper maintenance of the room infrastructure is also undermined by poor organization of cables – which considerably increases downtime if a problem occurs.